azrazainol/PySpark_Cassandra/README.md

 ### Average Rating by Movie

 The results for average rating by movie shows the average rating for each movie.
-The name of the movie and
+The movie ID and average rating is shown in the table.

 ![Screenshot 2024-06-24 170444_1](https://github.com/azrazainol/STQD6324_Assignment_04/assets/152348828/9845f3f3-a997-459f-a6df-5614f391052e)

 ### Movies with Highest Average Ratings

+The second table shows the movies with the highest average ratings.
+This table calculates the average ratings from the `ratings` dataset and the movie names from the `names` dataset and joins the two datasets by the `movie_id`.

 ![Screenshot 2024-06-24 170444_2](https://github.com/azrazainol/STQD6324_Assignment_04/assets/152348828/d3ac7a38-f163-4a6d-ba02-00401f287dff)

 ### Favourite Genres for Frequent Users

+The third table shows the most watched genre by users who have rated movies on the platform for at least 50 times.
+This means that the users are active and frequent users of the platform.
+The table below takes the information from the `users` dataset, joins the user_id from the `ratings` dataset and also the movie_id from the `names` dataset.
+Then users who rated below 50 movies are filtered out and the user_id, age, occupation, gender, genres and count_ratings of the remaining users are displayed in the table.
+The output table shows the genres watched by the users who have over 50 rating counts.

 ![Screenshot 2024-06-24 170255_3](https://github.com/azrazainol/STQD6324_Assignment_04/assets/152348828/f64803b4-de64-434a-bb7c-38fd102d536d)

 ### Users Under 20 Years Old

+The next table displays the information of users available in the `users` dataset who are younger than 20 years old.

 ![Screenshot 2024-06-24 170255_4](https://github.com/azrazainol/STQD6324_Assignment_04/assets/152348828/9601cdf3-5c1e-4c21-b00b-024c57deabc8)

 ### Scientists between 30-40 Years Old

+The final table filters the `users` dataset by "scientist" occupation who are between the ages 30 to 40 years old.

 ![Screenshot 2024-06-24 170255_5](https://github.com/azrazainol/STQD6324_Assignment_04/assets/152348828/17855ea6-5492-4942-8a4b-ec78e8b9bddf)